 20 Days Uganda Safari Package

 Welcome to Kigali!
-Meet and greet with your safari guide at Kigali International Airport, who will pick you up and drive to your pre booked hotel in the heart of Kigali for an overnight stay.
+Meet and greet with your safari guide at Kigali International Airport, who will pick you up and drive to your pre booked place of accommodation in the heart of Kigali city for refreshments, dinner and night stay.

 Day 3: Golden Monkey Trekking & Evening Cultural Tour

-Wake up to an early morning breakfast, and drive to Ntebeko park headquarters for briefing ahead of your golden monkey trek.
+Wake up at 6:30am, take an early breakfast, and drive to Ntebeko park headquarters for briefing ahead of your golden monkey trek.
 Thereafter, penetrate into the Mgahinga forest and begin your search for these great primates, usually harboring the bamboo forest zones on the foothills of Gahinga Mountain.

 This national park harbors only two habituated troops of Golden Monkeys, one troop has a total of 80 – 100 members and inhabits the foot of Mt Gahinga.
 Just like gorilla trekking, treks to meet Golden Monkeys also happen in the mornings, at 8:00am and travelers are allowed to stay for 1 hour with these rare monkeys.
 After the Golden monkey trekking adventure, go back to your lodge for lunch.

-Day 4: Transfer to Lake Bunyonyi, Afternoon Boat Cruise & Proceed to Bwindi
+Day 4: Travel to Lake Bunyonyi.
+Boat excursion & Proceed to Bwindi National park.

 Day 5: Gorilla Trekking in Bwindi

-Bwindi impenetrable national Park boasts host to Uganda’s most famous primates, the mountain gorillas and accounts for 50% of the world’s total population of these endangered species.
-Have breakfast at 7:00am, get your trekking gear ready, attend a pre-trek briefing at Ruhija headquarters and proceed to the gorilla trek starting point.
-Together with a ranger guide, porter (may be hired to carry your luggage) and gorilla trackers, you set off into the misty jungle and begin the search for mountain gorillas.
+Bwindi impenetrable national Park is a proud host to Uganda’s popular and most endangered primates, the mountain gorillas and accounts for 50% of the world’s total population of these endangered species.
+Wake up to an early breakfast at 7:00am, with your trekking gear, head out to a pre-trek briefing session at Ruhija sector ranger station.
+After briefing, continue to the gorilla trek starting point depending on the allocated gorilla family.

-Retreat back to the starting point, and join your driver to transfer back to the lodge.
-Relax in the afternoon, or take an optional community experience to visit the Batwa pygmies who inhabit the fringes of Bwindi forest.
+Retreat from this experience, and trek to the trail head, and meet your driver to drive you back to the lodge.
+Rest the whole afternoon, or take an optional community experience to visit the Batwa pygmies who inhabit the fringes of Bwindi forest.

 Day 6: Transfer to Lake Mburo, Afternoon Boat Cruise

 Have an early breakfast in Ruhija and immediately embark on a trip to Lake Mburo National Park.
-Lake Mburo national park is Uganda’s smallest savannah park, but nevertheless it still ranks as a top wildlife destination in the region.
+Lake Mburo is known to be the smallest savannah national park in Uganda, but nevertheless it still ranks as a top wildlife destination in the region.
 Arrive in the afternoon, ready to take on a relaxed boat trip along the region’s largest lake, Mburo.
 The boat allows you to get really up close with the water animals such as Crocodiles, Hippos, and the shores are marked with numerous mammals such as buffaloes, elephants, and numerous bird species.
 Overnight stay in Lake Mburo National Park.

-Day 7: Walking Safari & Transfer to Queen Elizabeth NP
+Day 7: Walking Safari & drive to Queen Elizabeth N/Park.

 Today you leave the lodge early morning after breakfast to begin a walking safari experience in Lake Mburo National Park.
 Despite the park’s small size, it presents diverse remarkable vegetation, ranging from marshes / extensive wetlands, savanna grassland to the acacia woodland for which the park is well known for.